Allowances over and above salary or wages

 The payment of and level of allowances, over and above salary or wages, can be agreed to by the employer and employee.
 Generally, allowance payments are used to recognise:

 - extra qualities or skills an employee brings to a job

-- special responsibilities an employee may have taken on (eg leading hand or supervisor)
+- special responsibilities an employee may have taken on (for example, leading hand or supervisor)

 - any unpleasant or inconvenient features of their work.

-Allowances may also be paid to an employee to reimburse them for costs or expenditure incurred on behalf of the employer.
+Employees may be paid allowances to cover costs or expenses they have paid on behalf of their employer.

 If an employee incurs a cost on their employer's behalf it is good practice for the employer to reimburse or compensate them.
 If allowances are a regular feature of a job, it’s a good idea to have them clearly specified, either in an agreement or in a workplace policy, so that it’s clear for everyone about when and how they apply.

-An employer should also check with Inland Revenue (external link) on the payment of allowances, and which ones are taxable and non-taxable.
+An employer should also check with Inland Revenue on the payment of allowances, and which ones are taxable and non-taxable.